danparshall/namegraph/README.md

 # Example
 Let's consider how the Simpsons family would look in this data.
-The family tree is:
+The family tree is [here](./references/simpsons_family.png)
-(./references/simpsons_family.png)

 Homer's parents are Abraham Simpson & Mona Olsen, so Homer's apellidos would be "Simpson Olsen", and his full name would be `Homer Jay Simpson Olsen`